bonzo81/Mobaxterm-web-URLS/README.md

 MobaXterm.exe -newtab "ssh %USERID%@%IP_ADDR%"
 ```

 If Windows complains about using a bat file then you can convert is to a exe using a simple tool.
 See telnet section.
+Also change the lines in the reg file from .bat to .exe

 ### Files for ssh
 * win10_64bit_MobaXterm_SSH.reg